criscara-dev/dendron-template/vault/salesforce-platform.nonprofit-cloud.md

 - [x] custom field just Lead and Opp to ChangeSet

 - [x] deativate their DKIM key in SF Prod
 - [x] ONDMARC add 1 to ttsf._domainkey to ttsf1._domainkey

+---

+2021-01-07 09:06
+* on Chrome the Partial Copy
+* on Canary the Dev Pro
+* on Firefox the Prod Org

+check link in company name: https://turingtrust.co.uk/give-computers/computers-individuals check!

+---

+2021-01-08 19:50

+MY manually additions:

+ISSUE cannot find how to edit live page, ask Nicola

+CHECK this below!!!
+Email Deliverability in Prod Org: to work properly with ONDMARC and DKIM, check that everything is disable in DKYM from Setup…see picture in UAT (to disable)

+Deploy web-to-lead

+1. Change Value attribute in the web-to-lead  form to move in published page (added to port-org.html file in TT_Test folder on Desktop).
+Basically copy this form from duplicate to live page and change value ID for Prod Org…
+2. Add JS to Elementor for the live page ( ID 1048 ) - click on Edit block and then bottom left (gray bar) Setting -> Advanced (paste JS) from page ID 8503.
+Ref: https://essential-addons.com/elementor/docs/custom-js/
+3. Change CSS ref.
+To duplicate pages from:  Business .page-id-8501 to: 2669 | and from Individual .page-id-8503 to:  1048

+Deploy Change Set

+1. From the Org you’re developing, GO to Setup Manu -> Environments -> Change Sets -> Outbound Change Sets
+- Create Change Set and add available/changed Components (not available component changed needs to be update to new Org manually)
+2. Login into the Org accepting the ChangeSet to authorize a Deployment  Connection: Setup -> Deployment Settings Click Edit next to the org from which you want to receive outbound change sets.
+ Select Allow Inbound Changes and click Save.
+3. Upload the changeSet: From Setup, enter Outbound Change Sets, Find the change set to upload.
+Click Upload and choose your target org.
+4. In the same Org you want the ChangeSet go to: Environments -> Change Sets -> Inbound Change Set: validate first: Validation of a change set is a dry run of the deployment, showing the success or failure messages that occur with an actual deployment but not performing the actual work.
+If you’re planning a scheduled deployment and want to determine if the deployment can succeed in the time allotted, validate your change set.
+It makes things much more predictable.
+5. If ok, deploy

+WEB FORMS

+Check google sheet for IDs to update after deployed ChangeSet Check pic on folder UAT for setting in Prod Org Once deploy to get the right record Type.